Irish Body Painting Festival

-At body painting jams, we will match up artists and models for a day of body painting.
+At our body painting jams, we will match up artists and models for a day of body painting.
 Photographers are invited to join us to capture this transient art form on the day.

 Whether you fancy picking up a brush for the first time since the Junior Cert, or are a seasoned professional, want to strip down to your birthday suit or keep completely covered up - you are welcome to join in.